elec327/elec327.github.io/lab4/index.md

   **Don't zip, compress, or otherwise combine these files!** (_Canvas_)

 #### What should be demo'd live?
-  1. Your EAGLE CAD design.
+  1. Your EAGLE CAD design, if desired.

 #### Files are due Friday, February 9 at 7 AM